lvsiquan/gofast/README.md

 # gofast
-A worker pool written by Golang
+A worker pool written in Golang

 # Usage
 ```